rukhshan23/rukhshan23/README.md

 I'm a 4th-year PhD candidate in Computer Science at Tufts University.
 I study, build, and evaluate human-centered AI systems with a focus on accessibility and communication.

-**Research interests:** Human–AI interaction · AI benchmarking · Accessibility · LLM-driven communication tools · Simulation · Participatory design
+**Research interests:** Human–AI interaction · AI benchmarking · Accessibility · AI bias and fairness · LLM-driven communication tools · Simulation · Participatory design

 ---